 |View of the shore as our tender pulled into the dock at Isle of Pines, New Caledonia.|

 This itinerary’s ports of call are a little repetitive for us.
-Having been to most of these ports, we tend to hesitate when considering if its of interest to get off the ship.
-In many cases, since we don’t shop, visiting ports we’ve visited in the past holds little appeal.
+Having been to most of these ports, we tend to hesitate when considering if it’s of interest to get off the ship.
+In many cases, since we don’t shop, visiting ports we’ve seen in the past holds little appeal.

-These two ports of call on this ship’s itinerary we’d hadn’t visited in the past are: Isle of Pines, New Caledonia and Mystery Island, Vanuatu both of which we visited over the past several days, each of which we thoroughly enjoyed seeing and now sharing.
+We’d hadn’t visited these two ports of call on this ship’s itinerary in the past: Isle of Pines, New Caledonia, and Mystery Island, Vanuatu, both of which we visited over the past several days, each of which we thoroughly enjoyed seeing and now sharing.

 |An old structure at the beach.|

-We realized this 24 night cruise would consist of many repeated ports including the arrival in Hawaii in nine days (including crossing the International Dateline).
-After spending eight months in Hawaii, we may only disembarked in Lahaina, Maui which we’d visited during our six weeks in Maui in 2014.
-Its a fun little town and we’ll surely enjoy seeing it again.
+We realized this 24-night cruise would consist of many repeated ports, including the arrival in Hawaii in nine days (including crossing the International Dateline).
+After spending eight months in Hawaii, we may only disembark in Lahaina, Maui, which we’d visited during our six weeks in Maui in 2014.
+It’s a fun little town, and we’ll surely enjoy seeing it again.

 However, we didn’t choose this cruise for its ports of call.
-We’re using this cruise as a pleasurable means of getting from Point A to Point B; Sydney, Australia to Seattle, Washington, getting us close to our upcoming Alaskan cruise from Vancouver, British Columbia, ending in Seattle, Washington and then on to family visits in both Minnesota and Nevada.
+Instead, we’re using this cruise as a pleasurable means of getting from Point A to Point B; Sydney, Australia to Seattle, Washington, bringing us close to our upcoming Alaskan cruise from Vancouver, British Columbia, ending in Seattle, Washington and then on to family visits in both Minnesota and Nevada.

 In our old lives, the prospect of an Alaskan cruise would have sent us to the moon with delight.
-Now, although enthusiastic over this cruise, its a normal part of our daily lives of world travel, another interesting stop along the way.
+Although enthusiastic over this cruise, it’s a normal part of our daily lives of world travel, another exciting stop along the way.

 |An old structure on the narrow beach road.|

-The highlight of our lives surely is in the “new.”
-New locations, new people, new cultures, new scenery and new wildlife surely seem to set our hearts and minds whirring with excitement.
+The highlight of our lives indeed is in the “new.”
+New locations, new people, new cultures, new scenery, and new wildlife certainly seem to set our hearts and minds whirring with excitement.

 Of course, our upcoming return to Africa may be the exception.
-Most likely, it will seem new to us after being away for almost four years, having left South Africa in February 2014 and Morocco in May, 2014.
-(We won’t be returning to Morocco on this upcoming visit instead visiting several other countries on the vast continent).
+Most likely, it will seem new to us after being away for almost four years, having left South Africa in February 2014 and Morocco in May 2014.
+(We won’t be returning to Morocco on this upcoming visit, instead of visiting several other countries on the vast continent).

 |Helicopter at the local police facility.|

-As for Isle of Pines, New Caledonia here’s a little information from this site:
+As for the Isle of Pines, New Caledonia, here’s a little information from this site:

 |A church or public building?|

-As illustrated above, there wasn’t a lot of possible sightseeing venues in the small village.
-The scenery, gorgeous beaches and the shopping certainly bring cruise ships to the area aiding in providing income for the locals as they present their various wares for sale.
+As illustrated above, there weren’t a lot of possible sightseeing venues in the small village.
+However, the scenery, gorgeous beaches, and the shopping certainly bring cruise ships to the area aiding in providing income for the locals as they present their various wares.

-Cruise passengers generally gravitate to shopping areas hoping to discover that perfect item to bring home to family and friends.
-We’re more interested in observing local crafts and craftspeople.
+Cruise passengers generally gravitate to shopping areas to discover that perfect item to bring home to family and friends.
+But, instead, we’re more interested in observing local crafts and craftspeople.

 In many ports of call, as was the case in both Isle of Pines and Mystery Island (photos coming soon on this island), many of the items offered for sale are trinkets made in China that we’ve seen in other ports of call throughout the world.

-Regardless, we enjoy ourselves, taking many photos, chatting with passengers on the tenders on the round trip back and forth to the ship and later discussing our varied opinions on what the area had to offer.
+Regardless, we enjoy taking many photos, chatting with passengers on the tenders on the round trip back and forth to the ship, and later discussing our varied opinions on what the area had to offer.